ZB-Success/Ethio-Exam/README.md

 This project is a An Ethiopian flutter based application.
 ## Notables and Genarela Policy of this Application
-Using and Distributing the iamge or the idea of this application is strictley prohibited
+Using and Distributing the image or the idea of this application is strictley prohibited